 1. Soap and Water

-Though Bt insecticide is toxic to these critters, it is non-toxic to humans, animals, and most beneficial garden insects such as ladybugs.
+This insecticide is toxic to these critters.
+However, it is safe for humans, animals, and many beneficial garden insects (like ladybugs).

-It is also safe to use in your organic garden, though all produce should be washed thoroughly before consumption.
-Look for an organic brand or one with the OMRI (Organic Materials Research Institute) stamp.
+It is safe for your organic garden, but wash all produce before eating.
+Also, when buying, look for an organic brand or one with the OMRI stamp.

 3. Neem Oil